THUND3RC0D3/About-Me/README.md

-# hello-world
+# read the README
-Saying hello to the world!
+You just read the README!